Monolithic HPLC column: Technology applications

 Bioseparations on a production scale are enhanced by monolith column technologies as well.
-The fast separations and high resolving power of monoliths for large molecules means that real-time analysis on production fermentors is possible.
-Fermentation is well known for its use in making alcoholic beverages, but is also an essential step in the production of vaccines for rabies and other viruses.
+The fast separations and high resolving power of monoliths for large molecules means that real-time analysis on production fermentors is possible.Fermentation is well known for its use in making alcoholic beverages, but is also an essential step in the production of vaccines for rabies and other viruses.
 Real-time, on-line analysis is critical for monitoring of production conditions, and adjustments can be made if necessary.
 Boehringer Ingelheim Austria has validated a method with cGMP (commercial good manufacturing practices) for production of pharmaceutical-grade DNA plasmids.
 They are able to process 200L of fermentation broth on an 800mL monolith.
 At BIA Separations, processing time of the tomato mosaic virus decreased considerably from the standard five days of manually intensive work to equivalent purity and better recovery in only two hours with a monolith column.
 Other viruses have been purified on monoliths as well.

+Affinity monoliths have also been applied to the isolation of nanoscale particles from human plasma.
+Tandem monolithic disks functionalized with chondroitin-6-sulfate and anti-apolipoprotein B-100 antibodies enabled the selective isolation of low-density lipoprotein in less than 30 minutes, while a monolith carrying an anti-CD61 antibody isolated platelet-derived extracellular vesicles in 19 minutes.
+Monolithic disks carrying antibodies against apoB-100, CD9, or CD61 were subsequently coupled online to asymmetric flow field-flow fractionation, allowing automated isolation and size fractionation of lipoproteins and extracellular-vesicle subpopulations.
+Extracellular-vesicle fractions obtained using these monolith-based systems have also been characterized by Raman spectroscopy and comprehensive two-dimensional gas chromatography, and used in quartz crystal microbalance studies of binding between extracellular-vesicle subpopulations and affinity ligands.
+A detailed protocol for the automated monolith–field-flow fractionation method for isolation of extracellular vesicles (including e.g., exosomes and exomeres) was published in 2023.

 Another area of interest for HPLC is forensics.
 GC-MS (Gas Chromatography-Mass Spectroscopy) is generally considered the gold standard for forensic analysis.
 It is used in conjunction with online databases for rapid analysis of compounds in tests for blood alcohol, cause of death, street drugs, and food analysis, especially in poisoning cases.
 Analysis of buprenorphine, a heroin substitute, demonstrated the potential utility of multidimensional LC as a low-level detection method.
 HPLC methods can measure this compound at 40 ng/mL, compared to GC-MS at 0.5 ng/mL, but LC-MS-MS can detect buprenorphine at levels as low as 0.02 ng/mL.
 The sensitivity of multidimensional LC is therefore 2000 times greater than that of conventional HPLC.